tomatolog/manticore/docs/11_reporting_bugs.rst

 Chapter 11.
 Reporting bugs
 ==========================

-Unfortunately, Sphinx is not yet 100% bug free (even though we're working hard towards that), so you might occasionally run into some issues.
+Unfortunately, Manticore is not yet 100% bug free (even though we're working hard towards that), so you might occasionally run into some issues.